Pregnancy And Gastric Sleeve Surgery: All You Need to Know

 How Long Do I Have to Wait After Gastric Sleeve Surgery to Become Pregnant?

-Your bariatric surgeon will work with you regarding your pregnancy plans; however, it is usually recommended to wait between 12 and 18 months after your gastric sleeve, and until your weight stabilizes before becoming pregnant.
-Your doctor may also recommend you to be tested for any nutritional deficiencies before you begin trying to conceive.
+Your bariatric surgeon will advise you on your pregnancy plans; however, practitioners generally recommend waiting between 12 and 18 months after your gastric sleeve surgery, and until your weight stabilizes, before attempting to conceive.
+Before you start trying to conceive, your doctor may also recommend testing you for any nutritional deficiencies.

 The thought is that the healthier the mother, the healthier the reproductive system, the healthier the egg, etc. The first 12-18 months after bariatric surgery is the phase of the most rapid weight loss, which is not the best time to attempt to nurture a growing fetus.